LucasDelfino92/morrowindsharp/mw2.md

 Before you install a mod you are not completely sure about, make a backup of your save in case things go wrong.
 Before you uninstall a mod you are not completely sure about, make a backup of your save in case things go wrong.

-### Read the descriptions, even if you don't follow them
+### Read the descriptions

-Mod descriptions exist for a reason, and not just for the author to flex their writing skills (and bad sense of humor, in many cases).
+Mod descriptions exist for a reason.
+The elaborate ones, for *good* reasons.
 Descriptions tend to list things such as:

 - Requirements: mods or utilities a given mod needs to work as intended.
 - Compatibility issues: known conflicts with other mods, whether general or specific.